-Lake Ontario, The Georgian Bay, Lake Simcoe, Lake Huron, Lake Erie, Lake Michigan, and Lake St. Clair.
+Lake Ontario, The Georgian Bay, Lake Simcoe, Lake Huron, Lake Erie, Lake Michigan, Lake Superior, Green Bay, the St. Lawrence River, and Lake St. Clair.

 Did you know that the Great Lakes region is the #1 boating destination in the U.S.?

 The sheer size of this territory affords boaters a whole world of fun and a number of diverse places to explore on the water.
 In fact, the Great Lakes region includes nearly 11,000 miles of United States and Canada shoreline, and spans more than 94,000 square miles of water.
 The territory is comprised of six lakes: Lake Erie, Lake Huron, Lake Michigan, Lake Ontario, Lake Superior and Lake St. Clair.
 These lakes are surrounded by eight U.S. states (Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Pennsylvania, Wisconsin), as well as Ontario and Québec.
 From pristine wilderness and crystal clear waters, to waterfront beaches in major cities, the Great Lakes truly offer something great for every kind of boater.
 Snag-A-Slip is a free, online boat slip reservation site where you can explore awesome marinas in the Great Lakes and rent boat slips easily.
 If you are charting your course or you want to see our marinas on a map, click the interactive map button above!